nikhil-sarin/nikhil-sarin.github.io/_pages/about.md

 and at the Institute of Astronomy, University of Cambridge.
 Previously, I was a Nordita/OKC postdoctoral fellow at the Nordita Institute and the Oskar Klein Center at Stockholm University.
+My journey started at Monash University, where I completed my PhD in astrophysics in 2021.
-I am a theoretical astrophysicist who works on modelling and closely with data where I utilise statistical techniques to interpret the observations of electromagnetic transients, and gravitational waves involving neutron-star binaries.
+I am a theoretical astrophysicist using a combination of analytical and numerical modelling combined with powerful statistical techniques such as Bayesian inference, hierarchical modelling, and machine learning to interpret observations.
-I am particularly interested in the multi-messenger astrophysics of neutron star mergers, and the lightcurves of electromagnetic transients like GRBs, supernovae, TDEs, and kilonovae, You may sometimes see me working on neutron star formation and evolution as well.
+I am particularly interested in the multi-messenger astrophysics of neutron star mergers, the lightcurves of electromagnetic transients like GRBs, supernovae, TDEs, and kilonovae, and neutron stars in general.

 I am a member of numerous collaborations working on electromagnetic transients and gravitational waves, including the LIGO Scientific Collaboration (LSC) and the Transients and Variables group in the Vera C. Rubin Observatory.

 # Recent News
+* 10th July 2025: Wise et al. 2025 - _AT2019cmw: A highly luminous, cooling featureless TDE candidate from the disruption of a high mass star in an early-type galaxy_ submitted to MNRAS.
+Check it out on [arXiv](https://arxiv.org/abs/2507.07380).
 * 25th June 2025: Das et al. 2025 - _Low-Luminosity Type IIP Supernovae from the Zwicky Transient Facility Census of the Local Universe.
-II: Lightcurve Analysis_ submitted to MNRAS.
+II: Lightcurve Analysis_ submitted to ApJ.
 Check it out on [arXiv](https://arxiv.org/abs/2506.20068)
 * 23th-27th June 2025: This week I am in Cork, attending the EAS meeting.
 I am giving an invited talk Fast X-ray transients, and another talk on kilonovae.
 * 13th June 2025: Gangopadhyay et al. 2025 - _SN 2023xgo: Helium rich Type Icn or Carbon-Flash Type Ibn supernova?_ submitted to MNRAS.
 Check it out on [arXiv](https://arxiv.org/abs/2506.10700).
 * 4th June 2025: Sarin et al. 2025 - _Surrogate models for lightcurves and photosphere properties of Type II supernovae_ submitted to MNRAS.
 Check it out on [arXiv](https://arxiv.org/abs/2506.02107).